 - The Wisconsin 4‐H fiscal year is July 1 through June 30.

-- A 4-H group which handles funds must have an annual audit.
+- A 4-H group that handles funds must have an annual audit.

 You can use the Tally Chart for the Annual Financial Report Template to help you categorize and keep track of your income and expenses (Sample of Completed Tally Chart).
 The information can then be entered directly into the financial report page of the charter.